dourgulf/FTCoreText/README.md

 1. It's from FTCoreText
 2. fixed much bugs
-3. add remove imge support(depend on SDWebImage library)
+3. add remote imge support(depend on SDWebImage library)
 4. default tag has been change, please read the source code of FTCoreTextView.m

 Node: